-The proposed semiparameteric estimators are closely related to the estimators proposed in Sun et al. (2018) and Miao, Tchetgen Tchetgen and Geng (2018).
+The proposed semiparameteric estimators are closely related to the estimators proposed in Sun et al. (2018) and Miao et al. (2018).
 The main difference is that our estimators are proposed under a causal inference setting with nonignorably missing confounders, which makes the construction and calculation of the estimators more complicated.